PSJoshi/raspberry-pi-hardening/ntp-time-synchronization.md

 $ timedatectl set-timezone Asia/Kolkata
 ```
 * Disable time synchronization
-Since our client will sync time with NTP server, disable timesyncd service on the client
+Since our client will sync time with NTP server, disable timesyncd service on the client and setup your own ntp server and client.
 ```
 $ sudo timedatectl set-ntp false
 ```